Understanding Power View for Multidimensional Models

 Measure as variant

 Tabular models provide users the ability to create implicit measures such as count, sum, or average on fields.
-For multidimensional models, because dimension attribute data is stored differently, querying implicit measures can take a long time.
+For multidimensional models, because dimension attribute data is stored is stored differently, querying implicit measures can take a long time.
 Because of this, implicit measures are not available in Power View.

 Dimensions, attributes, and hierarchies